DCxDemo/THPS2-Cumulative-Patch/th2patch/hawk2/info/classes.md

 If it's a constructor - it's probably assigning a vtable.

-If it's used as a param, it's probably pointer to instance.
+If it's used as a param, it's probably a pointer to a class instance.

-Ans if it's a delete operator function, it actually calls the destructor.
+And if it's a delete operator function, it actually calls the destructor.
 Easy to spot by additional params passed in.